Best Network Configuration and Backup Software

 Cons:

 A very attractive feature of Domotz is that the package is charged at a flat fee per network, no matter how many devices are connected to it.
-The service is structured for sub-accounts, which makes it suitable for use by MSPs to monitor the sites of their clients. charges a fixed fee per network, so the price doesn’t change according to the number of devices on the LAN.
+The service is structured for sub-accounts, which makes it suitable for use by MSPs to monitor the sites of their clients.
+It is charged as a fixed fee per network, so the price doesn’t change according to the number of devices on the LAN.
 You can assess Domotz with a 14-day free trial.

 6. LogicVein Net LineDancer